 OutSystems Platform exports all translatable resources to a single Excel file listed in lines and columns as follows:

 Key: the key of the translatable resource.
-It is unique within the eSpace and it does not change.
+It's unique within the module and it doesn't change.
 New translatable resources get a different key.

-Location: the location of the translatable resource in the eSpace.
+Location: the location of the translatable resource in the module.

 Text to be translated: the text to be translated.

-Locale(s): columns for each language locale in your eSpace.
+Locale(s): columns for each language locale in your module.
 Set the translated text here, however, if you want to keep using the original text just leave the translation text empty.

 .resX (.NET resource format)